jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

 For simplicity, we'll focus on (1) for now.
 The above snippet sets the ``tv_show_directory`` variable to a file path.
 This variable name is specific to the prebuilt TV show presets.

-See the `prebuilt preset reference <config_reference/prebuilt_presets/index:Prebuilt Preset Reference` to see all available variables that are overridable.
+See the :ref:`prebuilt preset reference <config_reference/prebuilt_presets/index:Prebuilt Preset Reference>` to see all available variables that are overridable.